The Kilarc Project

 Ideas For Informal Discussion

-Ideas being discussed (July 2007) include:
+Ideas being discussed (Since July 2007) include:

 • Maintain Kilarc as it is so that it can continue to deliver excellent trout fishing.
 It also injects cold water above large salmon and trout spawning and habitat areas making it a valuable source of cold water for the extensive fish habitat below the project area.